 - Accompanied with other stress related conditions such as headaches/migraines, insomnia, high blood pressure and heart diseases

 In Chinese medicine theory, mood disorders are the result of disharmony or imbalance in the body.
 And treating mental illness is a matter of recognising the patterns of disharmony and restoring balance of the body.
-In western medical terms acupuncture increases the production of serotonin and endorphins, and also reduces stress and pain through neurological stimulation.

 - Promotes the body’s natural healing abilities